-A1.25 The assessment and reporting of permanent traffic noise impacts at the Detailed stage is the same as at the Simple stage except that the following three comparisons should undertaken for both day and nighttime periods:
+A1.26 The assessment and reporting of permanent traffic noise impacts at the Detailed level is the same as at the Simple level except that the following three comparisons should undertaken:

-- Do-Minimum scenario in the baseline year against Do-Minimum scenario in the future assessment year. - ii) Do-Minimum scenario in the baseline year against Do-Something scenario in the baseline year. - iii) Do-Minimum scenario in the baseline year against Do-Something scenario in the future assessment year.
+- i) Do-Minimum scenario in the baseline year against Do-Minimum scenario in the future assessment year (long term). - ii) Do-Minimum scenario in the baseline year against Do-Something scenario in the baseline year (short term).

+iii) Do-Minimum scenario in the baseline year against Do-Something scenario in the future assessment year (long term).